Forncett End Smithy

 In 1861 William snr. and William jnr. were still working together at the smithy and employing two men.
 Abraham had married Maria Humphreys (Lucy's sister) and moved to Norwich to work as an engine smith.
 William snr. died in 1870 and William jnr. then took over the smithy.
 His mother, Hannah, continued to live at the smithy, and William and Lucy appear to have moved to live alongside farmer Thomas Palmer at his new home (now called Austhorpe House).

 The new blacksmith in 1879 was George Peacock (age 24) who was born in Bunwell in 1858 and whose father was a blacksmith in Carleton Rode.
-George was married to Ellen Loveday from Forncett and in 1881 he and Ellen were living with her family near the Trowel and Hammer in Tabernacle Lane.
-The widowed Lucy Lansdell was still living at the smithy.
+George was married to Ellen Loveday from Forncett.
+In 1881 the widowed Lucy Lansdell was still living at the smithy and George and Ellen Peacock were living with Ellen's parents near the Trowel and Hammer in Tabernacle Lane.
+George was almost certainly employing two journeyman blacksmiths.
+One was the aforementioned Stephen Buxton and the other was James Bilham, a 24 year old single man from Forncett, who was living in Forncett End with his parents, John (a general labourer) and Maria.
+James Bilham later became a blacksmith in Ashwellthorpe.

 George and Ellen Peacock had five children (all daughters) but then Ellen died, probably in childbirth, in 1887 (aged just 25) leaving George with five children aged under 6.
 George remarried soon after and moved to London to work as an engineer.
 So, by 1892 a new blacksmith, Frederick Hales, was listed in the trade directories.
 Again, this was only for a short term because by 1896 there was another new blacksmith, George Abraham Dixon who was born in Beccles.
 In the 1901 census George was living at the smithy together with his wife, children and a local Forncett man, George Williams who was his assistant.